Pavel-Hrdina/Zettlkasten/SLIP-BOX/Stoic Emotions.md

 3. **Emotion**
 	Ones in this stage, there is nothing one can do but accept the emotion and wait.

+> [!quote]
+> Remember, it is not enough to be hit or insulted to be harmed, you must believe
+> that you are being harmed.
+If someone succeeds in provoking you, realize that your
+> mind is complicit in the provocation.

 ## Personal Attachment

 This is a big part of [[Stoicism]] as it helps to gain further control over what we can control, that is my [[Control Over Judgment | judgment]].